synycs-dev/extract_linked_reports/documentation/jira_integration.md

 8. Once logged in, select the **organization** you want to use with the Jira app.

-9. Now, when you create a Jira ticket, you should see an **"IT environments (OptScale)"** field.
+9. Now, when you create a Jira ticket, you should see an **"IT environments (SynOps)"** field.
 This allows you to assign available **Shared Environments** to the ticket.

 **Don't forget**: create a **Shareable Environment** in your OptScale organization beforehand, so it can be used in Jira tickets.